Meeting of Code Administration Managers and Practitioners for 2025

 Hyoue Kawai, Practice Committee Member

-5. Special lecture on "Survey Project on Activities to Provide Sales Information
+5. Special Lecture: "Survey Project on Activities to Provide Sales Information

 Taichi Shinohara, Chief, Supervisory Guidance and Narcotics Control Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare